What is CoQ10?

 Learn more about Genesis Fertility and Reproductive Medicine’s egg freezing practice on Freeze.

 As of January 2025, the average cost to freeze your eggs in the USA is $14,364 for one cycle.
 But it can be thousands less, or thousands more.
-We researched 330+ clinics that offer egg freezing across the United States to bring you the most comprehensive review of egg freezing pricing, ever. 💪
+We researched 330+ US clinics to bring you the most comprehensive review of egg freezing pricing, ever.

 Answered by Dr. Alexander Kotlyar from Genesis Fertility.
 Learn how CoQ10 works, its benefits for reproductive health, and why it might be a valuable addition to your egg freezing journey.